Intro to PDB, the Python Debugger

 In some debugger, this feature is called "watch expression" or "spy expression".

-If you don't want to see it anymore, call undisplay
+If you don't want to see it anymore, call undisplay.

 The "step" and "return" commands

-are both used together to get inside and exit functions or methods.
+step and return are both used together to get inside and exit functions or methods.

 Indeed, if you are here: